MUS2001 – Film music

 The teaching will consist of lectures and seminars, with 8 double period sessions of lectures, 8 hours of seminars, and two individual (or small group) coaching sessions of up to 30 minutes each.
 In addition, weekly film showings will be arranged.
 Attendance is obligatory.

 Three-day take-home examination at the end of the semester.
 Students will be set an assignment in which they will have a choice between three films to analyse (only one film can be chosen).
 The assignment should be limited to a maximum of 10 pages of approximately 2,300 characters (not including spaces).
 Bibliography, appendices, and/or diagrams are not included in the page count.
-The assignment must be written in English.
+The assignment can be written in English or a Scandinavian language.

 Use of sources and citation